 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

-Zontivity (vorapaxar) must be taken with either clopidogrel (Plavix), aspirin, or both clopidogrel (Plavix) and aspirin.
-Don't take Zontivity (vorapaxar) by itself.
-It's not known if taking this medication alone is safe or if it will work well for you.
+No. Zontivity (vorapaxar) can only be used with either clopidogrel (Plavix), aspirin, or clopidogrel (Plavix) and aspirin.
+The FDA approved Zontivity (vorapaxar) to be used this way based on clinical studies with people who were taking either clopidogrel (Plavix), aspirin, or both.
+It's not known if taking Zontivity (vorapaxar) alone is safe or if it will work well for you.

 Zontivity (vorapaxar) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.